-We have often been, and are likely again in the future to be, subject to these types of attacks, although to date no such attack has resulted in any material breach, damages, or remediation costs.
-If we are unable to avert these attacks and security breaches, we could be subject to significant legal and financial liability, our reputation would be harmed, and we could sustain substantial revenue loss from lost sales and customer dissatisfaction.
-We may not have the resources or technical sophistication to anticipate or prevent rapidly evolving types of cyber-attacks.
-Cyber-attacks may target us, our sellers, customers or other participants, or the communication infrastructure on which we depend.
-In addition, security breaches can also occur because of non-technical issues, including intentional or inadvertent breaches by our employees or by persons with whom we have commercial relationships.
-Any compromise or breach of our security measures, or those of our third-party service providers, could result in us violating applicable privacy, data security and other laws, and cause significant legal and financial exposure, adverse publicity and a loss of confidence in our security measures, which could have an adverse and material effect on our business, financial condition and operating results.
+We may not have the resources or technical sophistication to anticipate or prevent various types of cyber-attacks.
+Cyber-attacks may target us, merchants on our marketplace, customers or other participants, or the telecommunications infrastructure on which we depend.
+A data breach or cyberattack could especially have a material effect on Cdiscount Advertising, which is based on trusted and secured data.
+Any compromise or breach of our security measures, or those of our third-party service providers, could result in us violating applicable privacy, data security and other laws, and cause significant legal and financial exposure, adverse publicity, and a loss of confidence by suppliers, merchants, or customers in our security measures, which could have an adverse and material effect on our business, financial condition, and results of operations.